 ‘Don’t tell anyone, Sally,’ I almost cry out.
 ‘But I am afraid.’

-Mamó was read on air by Ingrid Craigie on Tuesday 28 September as part of the RTÉ Short Story Competition series 2021 in honour of Francis MacManus, which runs weeknights on Late Date from Monday 27 September to Friday 8 October at 11.20pm on RTÉ Radio 1.
+Mamó was originally read on air by Ingrid Craigie on Tuesday 28 September 2021, as part of the RTÉ Short Story Competition series 2021 in honour of Francis MacManus - find out about this year's competition here.